ismailcemunver/VerySimpleCPU/README.md

 # VerySimpleCPU
 For my term project in CSE 224 Introduction to Digital Systems Course, I made a VerySimpleCPU Code Using Instruction Set in the http://www.cpu.tc/rtl/.
 I Have Used Verilog For My Design.
 My Design Aims To Do All The Arithmetic Instructions In The Given Website.
+To Test the Code, You Can Put design.v and tb.v to the https://www.edaplayground.com/ and add $dumpfile("dump.vcd"); $dumpvars; this line under the initial begin in tb.v